Click

 Part of the campaign included highlighting stories of people who struggled with their own self-esteem and feeling knocked down by unrealistic standards or appearing different.
 The campaign highlighted how the individuals in these stories overcame these struggles to feel confident and comfortable in their own skin.

-Google’s “Year in Search” Campaign
+Google’s “Year in Search”

 Google has boosted its marketing by creating an emotional marketing video campaign that highlights some of the most searched-for events and concepts of each year.
 This is a yearly campaign that Google has released at the end of every year since 2013.
-This international campaign puts together a video recalling some of the most notable events from the calendar year and the popular search terms that came with.

 Compiling search data from around the world, these campaigns hit close to home for many users.
 The campaign taps into feelings of nostalgia for the year behind while resurfacing emotions felt earlier in the year to establish personal connections.
 The emotions in the yearly videos range from sadness and anxiety to hope, happiness, and inspiration.